louislam/redbean-node/docs/Many-to-many.md

 Remember that, removing bean from shared-list causes the link beans (participant bean) to be removed!
 However, you can always nullify the relations manually of course.

-> Due to JavaScript's limitation, this page's api is a bit different to RedBeanPHP.
+> Due to JavaScript's limitation, this page's api is a bit different to RedBeanNode.